Evidence-first supplement

 6. Differences in Dosing Philosophy

 Adult supplements frequently emphasize potency and higher intake.
-Pediatric guidance typically emphasizes meeting established requirements, avoiding excessive intake, and minimizing unnecessary complexity.⁹ The shift is from "more support" to "appropriate support."
+Pediatric guidance typically emphasizes meeting established requirements, avoiding excessive intake, and minimizing unnecessary complexity.⁹

+This difference reflects a shift from optimization thinking to adequacy thinking, recognizing that higher intake does not automatically improve outcomes, and may narrow safety margins over time.
 This is examined in detail in When "More Is Better" Becomes Risky in Supplement Use.⁸

 7. Differences in Marketing Framing

-For a practical way to read label language more critically, see How to Read a Supplement Label (Without Getting Misled).
+Understanding this distinction helps families identify when language is persuasive rather than informational.¹⁰ For a practical way to read label language more critically, see How to Read a Supplement Label (Without Getting Misled).

 A Practical Way to Apply This Distinction

 Rather than applying adult supplementation habits to children, families can ask: Is this practice based on pediatric guidance or adult wellness trends?
 Does the dose reflect age-specific recommendations?
 Is this short-term support or indefinite use?
-Is there a clear reason?
+Is there a clear reason for supplementation?

 Why This Matters for Families